Bynum Hall: Background and construction

 The Morning Post reported on May 10, 1904, that material for the gymnasium had arrived to campus and work was expected to be starting that week.
-At this point the location of the building was more defined as to be between Smith library and the Carr Building.
+The location of the building was an area between Smith library and the Carr building.
 Mr. Waring of Columbia, South Carolina was announced to be the contractor responsible for building the structure, along with building the Campus Y building concurrently.
-The construction was revealed to be delayed because the company supplying the bricks did not have their plant properly set up initially.
+Construction was delayed in May because the company's plant for making bricks was not set up.
 The construction was expected to be uninterrupted during the 1904 summer.
 By mid-July, it was thought that the construction of the gym would be completed in the fall.
-An update in November on construction was published by The Evening Tribune, where it stated that the building was coming along rapidly, but the new target finish date was in February 1905.
-Student newspaper The Tar Heel wrote a column in early February 1905, where it commented on the beauty of the building and pleaded to the student body to keep it in good condition.
+An update on construction in November was published by The Evening Tribune, where it stated that the building was coming along rapidly, but the new target finish date was in February 1905.
+Student newspaper The Tar Heel published a column in early February 1905, where it commented on the beauty of the building and pleaded to the student body to keep it in good condition.
 On February 20, it was announced that the gym had been completed.
-The building was regarded as one of the most completely equipped gyms in the south, as well as being a "handsome" and "modern" structure.
+The building was regarded as one of the most completely equipped gyms in the South, as well as being a "handsome" and "modern" structure.

 History

 Following the gym's opening, the swimming pool was filled in early April.
 It was reported that the first few days students used the pool, the water was freezing cold.
+Roughly 150 to 200 students a day would use the pool and those that utilized the pool were required to shower before and after their use.
+Prior to the addition of two water boilers in 1905, roughly the first 75 to use the shower would be able to get hot water.

 It was announced that the building would be formally presented at the spring 1905 commencement on May 30 at noon.
-Bynum was unable to attend the event in part due to his age at the time.
-Instead, Venable read two letters from Bynum aloud to the crowd, one where he expressed desire to sponsor the gymnasium and a formal letter presenting the gymnasium to the university.
-In addition, he explained his reasoning for choosing the University of North Carolina because "[the school] has accomplished and is accomplishing so much for the educational growth and prosperity of the state."
+Bynum was unable to attend the event in part due to his age.
+Instead, Venable read two letters from Bynum aloud to the crowd, one in which he expressed the desire to sponsor the gymnasium and a formal letter presenting the gymnasium to the university.
+In addition, he explained his reasoning for choosing the University of North Carolina because "[the school] has accomplished and is accomplishing so much for the educational growth and prosperity of the state".
 Dr. Richard H. Lewis officially accepted the building for the university and commented: "Nothing appeals more to lusty youth than athletics in all its forms."
-He also hoped that the Athletic Association of the university would stand "to the athletic world."
+He also hoped that the Athletic Association of the university would stand "to the athletic world".
+In the 1910s the freshman were required to do calisthenics three times a week in Bynum.
+The gymnasium served as the venue for various dances.